udacity/CppND-System-Monitor/README.md

+# Project

+This is a fork of [CppND-System-Monitor](git@github.com:lotockib/nanodegree-system-monitor.git) to allow editing for project submission.

 # CppND-System-Monitor

 Starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).